 We will let you know about other events during the school year, which you may want to come along to.
 The Glenalmond community is a very welcoming one, and parents who are considering Glenalmond are welcome to see the school in action at school plays, concerts and sporting events.
 These often offer an excellent opportunity for you to talk to current parents, who will always be happy to tell you more about Glenalmond.

-If you then wish to register for entry to Glenalmond College you need to complete a registration form and send it to the Head of Admissions.
-There is a small registration charge of £50 (non-refundable) which is paid at the point of registration.
+If you wish to register for entry to Glenalmond College you need to complete a registration form and send it to the Head of Admissions.
+There is a small registration charge of £100 (non-refundable) which is paid at the point of registration.
 This is not a guarantee of a place, as all places are subject to the pupil meeting the minimum reference and academic entry requirements.
 Once registered, we will keep you informed about entry examinations and any other updates regarding the admissions procedure.

 Our admissions criteria are set in accordance with the College's founding principles and traditions.